exakat/exakat-docs/Reference/Rules/Traits/UsedOnceTrait.rst

 Suggestions
 ___________

-* inline the trait with its calling class or trait
+* Inline the trait with its calling class or trait
-* use the trait in another class or trait
+* Use the trait in another class or trait